Error analysis for the Global Positioning System: Ephemeris and clock errors

 While the ephemeris data is transmitted every 30 seconds, the information itself may be up to two hours old.
 Variability in solar radiation pressure has an indirect effect on GPS accuracy due to its effect on ephemeris errors.
 If a fast time to first fix (TTFF) is needed, it is possible to upload a valid ephemeris to a receiver, and in addition to setting the time, a position fix can be obtained in under ten seconds.
 It is feasible to put such ephemeris data on the web so it can be loaded into mobile GPS devices.
 See also Assisted GPS.

 The satellites' atomic clocks experience noise and clock drift errors.
 The navigation message contains corrections for these errors and estimates of the accuracy of the atomic clock.
 However, they are based on observations and may not indicate the clock's current state.

 These problems tend to be very small, but may add up to a few meters (tens of feet) of inaccuracy.

 For very precise positioning (e.g., in geodesy), these effects can be eliminated by differential GPS: the simultaneous use of two or more receivers at several survey points.
 In the 1990s when receivers were quite expensive, some methods of quasi-differential GPS were developed, using only one receiver but reoccupation of measuring points.
 At the TU Vienna the method was named qGPS and post processing software was developed.

+The International GNSS Service (IGS) uses its global network of monitoring stations to produce higher-accuracy ephemerides and clock drift data for the GPS satellites.
+The IGS produces and archives the coarse estimates broadcast by the satellites, a finer ultra-rapid observation and prediction published four times per day, an even finer "rapid" data from daily post-processing, and the finest "final" data published weekly.
+The ultra-rapid prediction can be used in real time to refine results.
+The other data can be used on recorded GPS data to produce high-accuracy results after the fact.

+Dilution of precision

+Dilution of precision describes the effect of satellite geometry on how pseudorange errors propagate into positioning and velocity error.